Greenroom Robotics was invited to join the esteemed Australian industry delegation at ADEX 2023.

 We are pleased to present the 2022 Greenroom Robotics year in review.

-Greenroom’s clients continue to have success with our Subsea Mission Management Software, which is continuously improving with features and capability implementation.
+Greenroom’s clients continue to have success with our Maritime Operations Software, which is continuously improving with features and capability implementation.

 Our CTO, Harry Hubbert attended RobotX 2022 as a course judge.
 RobotX, was held at the Sydney International Regatta Centre, it saw teams from universities across the globe compete in the most advanced maritime robotics competition.